Tellurium: Production

 Commercial-grade tellurium is usually marketed as 200-mesh powder but is also available as slabs, ingots, sticks, or lumps.
 The year-end price for tellurium in 2000 was US$30 per kilogram.
 In recent years, the tellurium price was driven up by increased demand and limited supply, reaching as high as US$220 per pound in 2006.
 The average annual price for 99.99%-pure tellurium increased from $38 per kilogram in 2017 to $74 per kilogram in 2018.
 Despite the expectation that improved production methods will double production, the United States Department of Energy (DoE) anticipates a supply shortfall of tellurium by 2025.

 In the 2020s, China produced ca. 50% of world's tellurium and was the only country that mined Te as the main target rather than a by-product.
 This dominance was driven by the rapid expansion of solar cell industry in China.
 In 2022, the largest Te providers by volume were China (340 tonnes), Russia (80 t), Japan (70 t), Canada (50 t), Uzbekistan (50 t), Sweden (40 t) and the United States (no official data).

 Compounds

 Tellurium belongs to the chalcogen (group 16) family of elements on the periodic table, which also includes oxygen, sulfur, selenium and polonium: Tellurium and selenium compounds are similar.
 Tellurium exhibits the oxidation states −2, +2, +4 and +6, with +4 being most common.

 Tellurides

-Reduction of Te metal produces the tellurides and polytellurides, Te_{n}^{2−}.
+Reduction of Te metal produces the tellurides and polytellurides, Te_{n}(2−).
 The −2 oxidation state is exhibited in binary compounds with many metals, such as zinc telluride, ZnTe, produced by heating tellurium with zinc.
-Decomposition of ZnTe with hydrochloric acid yields hydrogen telluride (H_{2}Te), a highly unstable analogue of the other chalcogen hydrides, H_{2}O, H_{2}S and H_{2}Se:
+Decomposition of ZnTe with hydrochloric acid yields hydrogen telluride (H2Te), a highly unstable analogue of the other chalcogen hydrides, H2O, H2S and H2Se: